smxi :: script navigation and choices

 - virtual-machine-installer - gets svmi, the standalone virtual machine installer script.

 - install-vmware - downloads latest vmplayer package, unzips, and gets latest any-any, and runs it.
 Does not create vmx or vmdk files.
-Use www.easyvmx.com for that purpose, they do a good job.
+Use www.easyvmx.com for that purpose, they do a good job. (deprecated, no direct downloads of vmware player have been allowed since verson 3.0 came out)

 - run-anyany - download, extract, and run any-any.
 Requires current vmware player to be installed already.
 Convenient to rebuild module after kernel upgrade.
 Deprecated - vmware player .bundle (vmplayer 2.5 or newer) package does not need any-any patch.